yuntongzhang/vulnfix/doc/AE.md

 - `README.txt`: Some additional information such as where the exploit was downloaded from.
 - `setup.sh`: Script to download and build the vulnerable version of the program.

-### Contents of runtime directory

-Apart from the result, VulnFix stores various runtime-generated files in the runtime directory (e.g. `data/libtiff/bugzilla-2633/runtime`).
-This directory can contain the following intermediate files:

-- `vulnfix.result`: The final result from VulnFix.
-- `vulnfix.patch`: An example patch generated from patch invariant, if `patch_gen` module is invoked.
-- `vulnfix.log.info`, `vulnfix.log.debug`: log files.
-- `bin`: The original binary (or patched binary if `patch_gen` was invoked).
-- `bin.afl`: Instrumented binary for AFL.
-- `bin.snapshot`: Instrumented binary for snapshot logging.
-- `bin.mutate`: Instrumented binary for snapshot mutation.
-- `snapshot.out*`: Intermediate snapshot files.
-- `afl-*`: Various AFL directories.
-- `pass.dtrace`, `fail.dtrace`, `pass.inv`, `daikon.decls`: Input files generated for daikon.
-- `input.sl`: Input file generated for cvc5.

-### Variables in snapshot

-Apart from regularly looking variables, the variables `_GSize_*` and `_GDiff_*` in the patch invariants are the ghost variables, representing `size(ptr)` and `ptr-base(ptr)` respectively (there are more details about ghost variables in the paper).

 ### Randomness in experiments